siennabienna/studio_project/README.md

 ```
 I tried it out and this would create a span that has all the code for the `addButtons()` function in it.

 I found that even if I set a constrained size to the span, the text would just overflow out of it.
-I did some research and found this [article](https://www.w3schools.com/css/css_overflow.asp), which explains you can use CSS to make it so the overflowing text is handled by adding a scrollbar to the span.
+I did some research and found this [article](https://www.w3schools.com/css/css_overflow.asp), which explains you can use CSS to make it so the overflowing text span is handled by adding a scrollbar to the span.
 I added this line here to make it work on my span.
 I used the code for all the buttons in my project for this window.

 ```js
 codeScreen.style("overflow-y", "scroll");
 ```

-I then just shifted the coordinates of the textbox so that the scrollbar would sit well over the image for the window that I had made.
+I then just shifted the coordinates of the span so that the scrollbar would sit well over the image for the window that I had made.

 ```js
   closeCodeBtn = createImg("void.png");